-This one day course provides participants with an understanding of the wide range of universal access requirements related to Playgrounds and Outdoor Recreation Areas, that must be considered in planning, design, development, maintenance and upgrade of these spaces and facilities.
+This one day course provides participants with an understanding of the wide range of universal access requirements related to Parks and Outdoor Spaces, that must be considered in planning, design, development, maintenance and upgrade of these spaces and facilities.
 The course includes:

 - An overview of universal access and design principles